MB-System Unix Manual Page

 used but the data file

-does not contain asynchronous navigation or the specified auxilliary
+does not contain asynchronous navigation or the specified auxiliary

 navigation channels, then mbnavlist will output nothing.
 To

-determine if a datafile contains asynchronous navigation and/or auxilliary
+determine if a datafile contains asynchronous navigation and/or auxiliary

 navigation, run mbinfo using its -N option to get counts